 Last month, the Zephyr Project was on-site with several sessions at the Linux Foundation’s KubeCon + CloudNativeCon + Open Source Summit China.
 Couldn’t make it the conference?
 Take a look…

-Written by Jocelyn Li, Zephyr Community Member and Intel Zephyr Engineering Team Senior Manager The 1st Open Source IoT Projects Seminar, hosted by the Intel Corporation, was held in Shanghai at…
+Written by Jocelyn Li, Zephyr Community Member and Intel Zephyr Engineering Team Senior Manager Community Participants at the 1st Open Source IoT Projects Seminar in China The 1st Open Source IoT Projects…

 Written by Marti Bolivar, Zephyr Project contributor and Senior SW Engineer at Nordic Semiconductor This is the 28 June 2019 newsletter tracking the latest Zephyr development merged into the mainline tree on GitHub.…